alanbacon/silicondrinks/readme.md

  - database interactions are not very efficient, I usually like to group together requests into a `bulk` command.
  - API endpoints have very little validation.
  - Can only import events from upstream system once because the merge operation for a single event will be quite complicated.
+ - Could have used websockets to update the page automatically when someone else leaves a comment.